DNRC/FCG-User-Documentation/docs/code-generation.md

       administration
     + FPB General Support to the NR GACC

-  + __All Hazard Orgs__:All hazard orgs are used to segregate costs related to All Hazard incidents under DES tasking, search and rescue requests and natural disaster FEMA missions.
-All hazard mobilizations and activities wildland fire related.
+  + __All Hazard Orgs__: All Hazard orgs are used to segregate costs related to All Hazard incidents under DES tasking, search and rescue requests and natural disaster FEMA missions.
+All hazard mobilizations and activities are wildland fire related.
 The Northern Rockies Coordination Center with approval from the Fire Protection Bureau Deputy Chief of Fire Operations, will assign orgs in the 40yxxx number series.
 All Risk incidents will have unique IRWIN